🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 “Contact Us” is compelling and can be used in many cases.
 In this example, we highlight a law firm using the “Contact Us” call-to-action clickable button.
 If you are looking to drive phone calls to your business “Contact Us” is effective.

 Many non-profit organizations use Facebook ads as a way to build donations toward their cause.
-In this example, the World Food Program USA shows how to use the “Donate Now” call-to-action.
+In this example, the World Food Program USA shows how to use the “Donate Now” call to action.

 World Food Program USA: Donate Now

 Google Ads are often overlooked in conversations around call-to-actions.
-But here at Klientboost, we are absolutely obsessed with Google Ads
+But here at Klientboost, we are obsessed with Google Ads

-There is no reason you shouldn’t incorporate a call-to-action in your Google ad copy to increase your click-through-rates
+There is no reason you shouldn't incorporate a call-to-action in your Google ad copy to increase your click-through rates

 You can even use A/B testing to determine which call-to-action drives the best click-through rates.
 These examples below will inspire you to spruce up your Google ad copy.